coradavies/Colorado-Forest-Bees/README.md

 # Colorado-Forest-Bees
-Code and data associated with Forest restoration treatments indirectly diversify pollination networks via floral- and temperature-mediated effects.
+Data files associated with Forest restoration treatments indirectly diversify pollination networks via floral- and temperature-mediated effects.

+__________
 DATA FILES
 __________
-The following provides information for all data files included in this data repository.
+The following provides information for columns designations in all data files included in this repository.

 Basal_area.csv
 	Site - site number